myhonor16/egs/readme.md

 =====================
 A lightweight responsive grid system under 2kb

+**Keep in mind that egs is/was a mental exercise to see if I could build a grid system. you will probably be better served with another grid system.**

 ## installation
 1. Put egs.min.css anywhere in your project directory (i.e. /css/egs.min.css)
 2. Add the following to your html document's head